djyt/cannonball/README.md

     cmake -G "Visual Studio 10" ../cmake

 * Copy SDL.DLL and the roms subdirectory to the build directory.
-* Right click the 'outrun' project in the IDE and choose 'Set as StartUp project'.
+* Right click the 'cannonball' project in the IDE and choose 'Set as StartUp project'.
 * You can then compile, debug and run from Visual Studio as expected.

 Run